 Introduction: Living Frugally on One Income

 Work demands, household chores, carpooling to activities, and managing finances are some of the challenges faced by families.
 Sometimes it might seem overwhelming to live as a one-income family.
-I’ve lived on a single income as a stay-at-home mom for over 30 years, so I can tell you that to live frugally on one income is definitely possible.
+I’ve lived on a single income as a stay-at-home mommy for over 30 years, so I can tell you that to live frugally on one income is definitely possible.
 It takes careful planning, budgeting, and some creativity and some necessary adjustments.

 Bookmark on Pinterest!